 Design Thinking has the potential to provide learning opportunities for engineering students to explore human desirability, technical feasibility and business viability.
 It means systems thinking, breaking out of the normal confines, solving the fundamental issues, not the symptoms.
 Design thinking is a powerful approach to innovation and problem solving in the diverse contexts of engineering.

-- People focussed Engineering
+People focused Engineering

 Engineers need to broaden their outlooks to be relevant and successful.
 The education and general orientation of engineers have been directed inward toward the profession, rather than outward toward the rest of society and the world.
 We believe that engineering education should create a broader outlook and understanding in graduates and thereby engender newer capabilities to effectively face the challenges of the future world.

 The complexity surrounding engineering projects is increasing everyday.
 Natural resources are dwindling and the world population is increasing.
 The global infrastructure and economy are becoming more intertwined.
-In such a scenario, the creativity and innovation necessary to address the big issues facing civilization— maintaining the infrastructure; providing food, water, shelter, and power to the population; and growing sustainably and safely—will only increase in importance.
+In such a scenario, the creativity and innovation necessary to address the big issues facing civilization— maintaining the infrastructure; providing food, water, shelter, and power to the population; and growing sustainable and safely—will only increase in importance.